Contamination Bias in Linear Regressions: Motivating Example

 \subsection{Contamination Bias with Two Randomized Treatments}

-In reality, as noted above, Project STAR randomized two mutually exclusive interventions within schools: a reduction in class size ($D_i=1$) and the introduction of full-time teaching aides ($D_i=2$).
-We incorporate this extension of our stylized example by considering a regression of student achievement $Y_i$ on a vector of two treatment indicators, $X_{i} = (X_{i1}, X_{i2})'$, where the first element $X_{i1}=\1{D_i=1}$ indicates assignment to a small class and the second element $X_{i2}=\1{D_i=2}$ indicates assignment to a class with a full-time aide.
+In reality, Project STAR randomized students to three mutually exclusive conditions within schools: a control group with a regular class ($D_i=0$), a treatment that reduced class size ($D_i=1$), and a treatment that introduced full-time teaching aides ($D_i=2$).
+We incorporate this extension of our stylized example by considering a regression of student achievement $Y_i$ on a vector of two treatment indicators, $X_{i} = (X_{i1}, X_{i2})'$, where $X_{ik}=\1{D_i=k}$ indicates assignment to treatment $k=1,2$.
 We continue to include a constant and the school indicator $W_i$ as controls, yielding the regression